richmahn/en_tn/num/34/intro.md

 # Numbers 34 General Notes #

 #### Structure and formatting ####

-Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 34:19-28, which are a list.
+The ULB indents the lines in 34:19-28 because they are long lists.

 #### Special concepts in this chapter ####
 ##### The boundaries #####